Adam Thielen Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- Thielen's 27 receiving yards in his one matchup against the Chargers are 36.5 fewer than his over/under for Sunday's game.
+- Thielen put up 27 receiving yards in his single career matchup against the Chargers, 36.5 fewer than his over/under for Sunday's game.

 - Thielen did not have a touchdown catch in that contest against the Chargers.